Webster's Unabridged Dictionary - Letter M - Page 42

 Methuselah (n.)
 An ancestor of Noah held to have lived 969 years.

-Methuselah (n.) an oversize wine bottle holding about six liters.
+Methuselah (n.)
+An oversize wine bottle holding about six liters.

 Methyl (n.)
 A hydrocarbon radical, CH3, not existing alone but regarded as an essential residue of methane, and appearing as a component part of many derivatives; as, methyl alcohol, methyl ether, methyl amine, etc.

 Methylal (n.)
+(Chem.)
 A light, volatile liquid, H2C(OCH3)2, regarded as a complex ether, and having a pleasant ethereal odor.
 It is obtained by the partial oxidation of methyl alcohol.
 Called also formal.

 Methylamine (n.)
-See Methyl amine, under Methyl.
+(Chem) See Methyl amine, under Methyl.

-Methylate (n.) 甲醇化物 An alcoholate of methyl alcohol in which the hydroxyl hydrogen is replaced by a metal, after the analogy of a hydrate; as, sodium methylate, CH3ONa.
+Methylate (n.)
+(Chem.) 甲醇化物 An alcoholate of methyl alcohol in which the hydroxyl hydrogen is replaced by a metal, after the analogy of a hydrate; as, sodium methylate, CH3ONa.

 Methylate (v. t.) 混入甲基,混入甲醇 To impregnate or mix with methyl or methyl alcohol.